py-lama/devlama/README.md

 | Small (3-7B) | 8GB | 16GB | Zalecany |
 | Medium (8-13B) | 16GB | 24GB | Zalecany ≥4GB VRAM |
 | Large (30-70B) | 32GB | 64GB | Wymagany ≥8GB VRAM |

+## FAQ

+- **Q: Do I need to install anything before running `models.py`?**
+  - A: No, the script will auto-create a venv and install dependencies if needed.
+- **Q: How do I update the model list?**
+  - A: Run `models.py` and press `u` in the menu.
+- **Q: How do I run code with sandbox.py?**
+  - A: See the usage example above.
+Dependencies are managed automatically.